 Well-drafted sample language regarding decanting might read something like:

 “Decant” (a.k.a.
-Decanting) - Means: the distribution of part or all of the Assets of the Trust or a subsequent Trust into a recipient trust pursuant to the terms of this Trust Administration Agreement and the Trust Agreement as an exercise of the Trustee’s sole authority and absolute discretion.
-Specifically, the Trustee may invade the principal of the Trust to create another Trust for the Claimant’s best interests, welfare, comfort or happiness which for the purpose of the Trust constitutes an “absolute power” under the laws of the Principal Place of Administration.
+Decanting) - Means: the distribution of part or all of the Assets of the Trust or a subsequent Trust into a recipient trust pursuant to the terms of this Trust Administration Agreement and the Trust Agreement as an exercise of the trustee’s sole authority and absolute discretion.
+Specifically, the trustee may invade the principal of the trust to create another Trust for the claimant’s best interests, welfare, comfort or happiness which for the purpose of the trust constitutes an “absolute power” under the laws of the Principal Place of Administration.

 As noted previously, it is only when the trustee, in their sole authority and absolute discretion, (i) vests a claimant to a right in QSF trust assets; (ii) qualifies a claimant as a beneficiary-distributee; and (iii) the trustee does, in fact, disburse the funds to the vested and qualified claimant-beneficiary that a claimant becomes an owner of the funds.